YADRO-KNS/obmc-yadro-fssync/README.md

 # YADRO Filesystem synchronization daemon

-This daemon provides functional to synchronize RWFS from the main flash drive of BMC onto alternate one (aka golden flash).
+This daemon provides synchronization of RWFS from the BMC's main flash drive onto the alternate one (aka golden flash).

-It uses `inotify` to detect the filesystem changes filtered by whitelist and calls `rsync` in several seconds after the changes detected.
+It uses `inotify` to detect the filesystem changes filtered by whitelist and calls `rsync` a few minutes after the changes are detected.

 ## Build
 ```